 When I first started teaching, I assigned a book report each month.
 Then I decided to switch this up and have a major creative assignment due once a quatre on average.
 To hold students accountable for their reading between major creative assignments, I had them complete a weekly reading journal entry.

 Students can write about their thoughts and feelings about the text they’re reading.
 I have students select 1 journal entry a month for me to formally assess, and I check the other three for completion.
 Some months you can decide which of the 4 entries gets marked.

 This assignment uses tracking forms, journaling, goal setting, and student conferencing to give your students structure and direction to their reading.
 This helps them keep on track with firm goals in mind and encourages deeper and critical thinking.
-Learn more about this resource on Shopify CAD or Teachers Pay Teachers USD.
+Learn more about the Independent Reading Journal on Shopify CAD or Teachers Pay Teachers USD.

 Reading and novels are an important and time-tested mainstay of ELA curriculums.
 Requiring students to respond to their reading is part of this.
 However, the way we ask students to respond does not have to be unchanging.
 Whether you use one of the ideas in this blog post or your own, engaging students in quality alternatives to the traditional book report will benefit everyone involved.

 Have you ever used graphic organizers in class to help students organize what they read?
 This collection of 6 different Reading Strategy Graphic Organizers will help students engage, connect and think critically about their reading and help you renovate the traditional ELA book report.
 You can find them on Teachers Pay Teachers USD and Shopify CAD.